-Welcome to the City of Galveston Historic Preservation page.
-Galveston is nationally recognized for its historic resources which are enjoyed by residents, business owners and visitors as links to the City's heritage while also setting the stage for a vibrant future.
+Galveston is nationally recognized for its historic resources which are enjoyed by residents, business owners, and visitors as links to the City's heritage while also setting the stage for a vibrant future.
 Preserving these assets is essential to Galveston's well-being!
 The City's Historic Preservation Program promotes the community's vision for sustainable preservation by guiding appropriate stewardship of historic resources and compatible redevelopment in locally-designated historic districts.

-The Historic District regulations are administered by the City’s Historic Preservation Officer and the Galveston Landmark Commission.
-Here are some resources that are available:
+The historic district regulations are administered by the City’s Historic Preservation Officer and the Galveston Landmark Commission.

 - The Landmark Commission is the review board for the historic district.
 It is a citizen board that is charged with reviewing new construction, rehabilitation, restoration, and demolition of buildings.

-- Most projects can be determined administratively, however, if Landmark Commission review is needed, the Planning and Development staff will be available to answer questions and guide you through the process.
+- Most projects can be determined administratively, however, if Landmark Commission review is needed, the Planning & Development Division staff will be available to answer questions and guide you through the process.

-- Projects being reviewed by the Landmark Commission must adhere to the "Design Standards for Historic Properties (PDF)."
+- Projects being reviewed by the Landmark Commission must adhere to the "Design Standards for Historic Properties."
 This document is also used by staff and can be extremely helpful for homeowners.
-The Design Standards are available here.

 - The Galveston Historical Foundation (GHF) and the Rosenberg Library's Texas History Center are valuable resources in researching the history of your property.

 In the early 1960s, citizens of Galveston became aware that the City was losing many of its historic buildings to demolition and neglect.
 Howard Barnstone’s The Galveston That Was influenced many local residents to seek protection of historic resources through enacting ordinances and historical zoning regulations.
 The Galveston Historical Foundation was also instrumental in galvanizing residents into action.